 - District Office interns will have an opportunity to work with Caseworkers on duties such as writing constituent letters and participating in constituent meetings.

-- District Office interns will have an opportunity to work with the District Director and Field Representatives on duties such as attending meetings and functions, assisting with the planning, preparation and execution of Member events and appearances, and working on special projects, research and assignments.
+- District Office interns will have an opportunity to work with the Field Representatives on duties such as attending meetings, assisting with the planning, preparation and execution of Member events and appearances, and working on special projects, research and assignments.

 Our office offers internship opportunities in the Washington D.C. and Lafayette offices during the spring, summer, and fall semesters.
 Applications for the spring and fall semesters are accepted on a rolling basis.
 You may complete the application form at the bottom of this page, or you may mail a printed application and supplemental materials to the office for which you are applying.
 To be considered for an internship, your application must include:

 - Three Letters of Recommendation (at least one from a professor)